Niagara Falls Canada: Perfect 3 Day Itinerary

 For lunch on the U.S. side, I recommend the Top of the Falls Restaurant, located on Goat Island within Niagara Falls State Park.
 This spot offers incredible views of Terrapin Point and the Canadian Falls, making it a perfect mid-day break from sightseeing.

-When I visited, we enjoyed our meal on the patio, overlooking the Falls—it was such a relaxing experience.
+When I visited, we enjoyed our meal on the patio, overlooking the Falls – it was such a relaxing experience.
 The restaurant is open seasonally, so if you’re visiting in winter, you’ll need to make other lunch plans.
-Otherwise, it’s a great stop with a breathtaking view.
+Otherwise, it’s a ideal stop with a breathtaking view from the patio.

 Stop 4: Walk Through New York Niagara Falls State Park